ssvlabs/ssv-spec/p2p/SPEC.md

 Libp2p offers a [circuit relay](https://github.com/libp2p/specs/blob/master/relay/circuit-v2.md)
 component to boost reachability in the network. \
-Currently used by ETH2 nodes, will be considered in the future for `SSV`.
+Currently used by ETH2 nodes, TBD in the future.